VU-Programming/OOFP-repls/README.md

 For some expressions, such as `(x + (0 + (0 + 0)))` it is not enough to simplify the top-level and then recursively simplify the sub-parts (this is called simplifying top-down).
 In this case we will then end up with `x + (0 + 0))` instead of `x + 0`.
 To solve this, choose one of two tactics:
 * Simplify *bottom-up*: first simplify the sub-parts of the expression, before simplifying the whole.
 * Simplify until you reach a *fixpoint*.
-Apply rules in top-down fashion until the expression does not change anymore.
+Apply rules in top-down fashion repeatedly until the expression does not change anymore.

 ## Suggested approach: